syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Tables.md

 Stars with ODBC<br/><br/></td></tr>
 </table>

-### Access existing data connections in Excel
+### Refresh external data connection in Excel table

-Data sources that are defined in an Excel file can be used by accessing the connections in the workbook.
-After getting the connection, refresh operations should be performed to retrieve data.
-We don’t have API to refresh all the connections in the workbook.
-But we can achieve the same by accessing all the ListObjects in each worksheet and call the [Refresh()](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IListObject~Refresh.html) method as below.
+Excel tables (i.e., ListObjects) that are connected to external data connection can be refreshed programmatically.
+The [Refresh()](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IListObject~Refresh.html) method in [IListObject](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IListObject.html) updates the data, similar to [Refresh](https://support.office.com/en-us/article/refresh-an-external-data-connection-in-excel-1524175f-777a-48fc-8fc7-c8514b984440) operation in Microsoft Excel.
+Here, there is not RefreshAll() option to refresh all the tables in a worksheet.
+To achieve that, all the tables (ListObjects) has to be accessed and refreshed individually.

-The following code snippet helps to access existing data connections and refresh all the data.
+The following code example shows how to access existing data connection of Excel tables in a sheet and refresh data of all the tables.

 {% tabs %}
 {% highlight c# %}